georgri/Tangerine-Tycoon-stockmarket-bot/README.md

 * with page scale set to 100% (not compatible with other scales)
 * with flash player quality set to "high" (not compatible with other quality settings)
 * under Windows 7 (wherever SCAR Divi 3.40 is working)

-TO STOP THE BOT IN CASE OF EMERGENCY: Ctrl+Alt+S

 Instruction
 ===============